mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 I called every day leading up to my trip to ask what the plan was with the wall, and my landlord never had an answer for me.
 I decided to move just the computers, printers, and networking equipment to the spare office because that was the only part of the move that required me.

 A week later, we got word that our wall could stay up, so we wouldn't need to move.
-The fulfillment team lost about a day of work and I lost another two in planning, but the uncertainty was stressful.
+The fulfillment team lost about a day of work, and I lost another two in contingency planning, but the uncertainty was stressful.

 The situation was also a strong motivation to migrate fulfillment to our new 3PL.
 I'd love to be out of the position of fulfillment grinding to a halt because something goes wrong at our office.
 A pipe could still burst at our 3PL, but then moving things around to get back up and running would become someone else's problem.

 ## My longest TinyPilot vacation

 In February, I took my longest vacation since starting TinyPilot.
-I was traveling for just over two weeks.
+I was traveling in Europe for just over two weeks.

 The trip began with a wedding I attended in Tübingen, Germany.
 During this time, I didn't check work emails at all.